 Confusion abounded – not just in terms of the motivation behind the attacks, and the identity of the antagonists, but with regards to the technology being used.
 Sonic weapons do exist, but they mostly consist of using audible sound, fired in narrow beams, to disperse troublesome crowds.
 Initial reports on these Havana attacks suggested the weapons were inaudible, at least to human hearing.

-Although it has since emerged that a range of sonic attacks are being used – both audible and inaudible ones – the focus will now be on the fact that long-lasting, perhaps lifelong damage is being caused by them.
+Although it has since emerged that a range of sonic attacks are being used – both audible and inaudible ones – the focus will now be on the fact that mild traumatic brain injury is apparently being caused by them.
 What type of sonic weapon could engender that kind of harm?

 Although low-frequency infrasound systems can “silently” cause a wide range of symptoms in human targets – including fairly severe inner ear and even hair cell damage – the US National Institutes of Health (NIH) doesn’t suggest that any brain damage can be caused.